JohannesLorenz/lmms-wiki/Compiling-lmms.md

 Instructions on compiling and installing LMMS:

-1. Assuming you have already fetched the sources (see [[Accessing git repository]] if not), switch to the source root directory, and create two new directories needed for you build.
+1. Assuming you have already fetched the sources (see [[Accessing git repository]] if not), switch to the source root directory, and create a new directoriy which is needed for you build.

     ```
-    mkdir build target
+    mkdir build
-    cd build
     ```
-2. Then configure LMMS with CMake, using the previously created target directory.
+2. Optionally, you can also create a "target" directory, or you can install LMMS to any directory of your choice.

     ```
+    mkdir target
+    ```
+3. Then configure LMMS with CMake, using the previously created target directory (or any directory of your choice, in which case just replace "../target" with the directory you want to use).

+    ```
+    cd build
     cmake .. -DCMAKE_INSTALL_PREFIX=../target
     ```
-3. Now compile LMMS: (People with more than one CPU core can use make's -j2 option to compile some files in parallel instead, accelerating the process.
+4. Now compile LMMS: (People with more than one CPU core can use make's -j2 option to compile some files in parallel instead, accelerating the process.
 Otherwise `make` is just fine. )

     ```
     make -j2
     ```
-4. Finally you can install LMMS (Optional):
+5. Finally, install LMMS (This is **not optional**, you **must** run this command for LMMS to function properly):

     ```
     make install
     ```
-5. and, of course, run it:
+6. and, of course, run it:

     ```
     ../target/bin/lmms
     ```
+7. Note: If you have an older version of LMMS installed, you may run into some GUI problems and glitches.
+This is because LMMS 1.0.0 is no longer compatible with old 0.4.x themes.
+To solve the problem:

+    - Run LMMS

+    - Go to settings and select the folder tab

+    - Clear the "artwork directory" setting so that it's empty

+    - Restart LMMS